 Pictures are worth a thousand words.
-Put pictures in to your travel journal combining them with the story you are telling of your favourite parts of your day, this will make for an even more comprehensive account of your travels.
+Put pictures into your travel journal combining them with the story you are telling of your favorite parts of your day, this will make for an even more comprehensive account of your travels.

 Sand From The Beach

 This is an interesting one to add.
 Take a bit of sand and put into your travel Journal.